 Navarra is a major wine-producing region as well.
 The appellation D.O.
 Navarra benefits from an extraordinary location: the proximity of the Bay of Biscay, the influence of the Pyrenees and the temperate climate from the Ebro valley that all together make it a unique area for grape growing.
 Grenache, graciano and tempranillo are the red native varieties, while whites are made from viura, malvasia, white grenache and muscat “small grain”.
 Underrated for too long, wines from Navarra are now living a new wave.

 We didn’t mention its delicious foie, the sweet lettuce hearts or the fabulous cider.
-With so many wonderful local ingredients, enjoying multiple gastronomic experiences while in Navarra is a must.
+With so many wonderful local ingredients from such a diverse territory, enjoying multiple gastronomic experiences while in Navarra is a must.
 We suggest savoring the culinary creations of one of the Michelin-starred restaurants in contrast with having local food experiences through which you’ll be able to discover breathtaking landscapes and dreamy towns.